We are continuously monitoring health authority recommendations and closures and may need to make adjustments to the exam.

 - Scoring is one (1) mark for a correct answer; zero (0) for incorrect answer.

-- The number of correct items needed to pass varies slightly for each exam sitting.
-In order to achieve a passing score of 290, the pass mark (near 70%) is based on criterion referencing.
+- The pass mark is approximately 70% and is based on criterion referencing.
 The results are not bell curved.

-- Exam results are released by mail 6-8 weeks after the written date.
+- Exam results are uploaded to your CAOT Profile approximately 6 weeks after the written date.

 Exam candidates have three attempts to pass the NOTCE.
 After three attempts, candidates will no longer be eligible to write the NOTCE.

 The exam is offered in Canada's two official languages of either English or French.
 Plain language is used to reflect a national audience.

 The exam is held twice a year in the months of July and November.